Walter Devereux (died 1402): Career

 Following the death of John Devereux, 2nd Baron of Devereux, on 13 November 1396 his sister Joan Devereux inherited the barony.
 She married Walter fitzWalter in 1397, and shortly after Walter Devereux was appointed Lieutenant of the Lord FitzWalter's manors in Herefordshire.

 During 1398, Henry Bolingbroke was accused of treason by Thomas de Mowbray, and the two prepared to meet in a duel of honor.
 Richard II stopped the duel, and instead banished them both from the kingdom.
 Following the death of Bolingbroke's father, John of Gaunt, on 3 February 1399, Richard II revoked the patents allowing Henry Bolingbroke to inherit his estates by proxy on 18 March.
 Richard II left for Ireland in late May, and Bolingbroke landed at Ravenspurn, Yorkshire, raising a rebellion.
 Although, placed on a commission of Oyer and terminer on 2 March for Herefordshire, Walter Devereux came out in support of the rebels.
 When Richard II returned and landed in Wales on 24 July, Devereux was probably among the rebel forces that eventually captured the king at Flint Castle.
 Following Richard II's abdication, Bolingbroke was crowned Henry IV on 13 October 1399.
 Walter Devereux was appointed to a Commission of array in Herefordshire on 18 December 1399.
 On 6 January 1400 Henry IV did not show up for the Epiphany feast being forewarned of a plot, and the conspirators scattered only to be captured, killed, and attainted over the next 2 weeks.

 In mid-August 1400 Henry IV led an army into Scotland to suppress raiding, and Walter Devereux served as a captain in this expedition, It ended after 2 weeks without accomplishing much, and on 16 September the Glyndŵr Rising broke out in Wales.
-Henry IV diverted his returning army including Devereux to Wales, but they are unable come to grips with Owain Glyndŵr.
+Henry IV diverted his returning army including Devereux to Wales, but they were unable to come to grips with Owain Glyndŵr.

 Walter Devereux represented Herefordshire in Parliament on 20 January 1401.
 On 29 April he was placed on a commission to arrest John fitzPieres and Maurice ap Meweryk.
 On 16 May Devereux was appointed Sheriff of Herefordshire, appointed Justice of the Peace for Herefordshire, and tasked with suppressing lawlessness in South Wales, Bergeveny, Herefordshire, and the March of Wales.
 As the insurrection spread through the marches, Devereux was assigned on 26 August to inquire into the murder of Thomas Stannesbache of Bromyard, and the wounding of William Ranves at Bromyard.
 On 11 May 1402 Walter Devereux was appointed to make a proclamation of Henry IV's intention to govern well in Herefordshire.
 Shortly after he set out with Sir Edmund Mortimer to fight the rebels.